 Hold the fabric behind the punched hole.
 Starting with the knot on the back of the place card, use even stitches to secure the fabric to the paper.
 Knot off at the end and trim the floss.

-Now just write the names of your guests in your best lettering , and it's time to party!
+Write the names of your guests in your best lettering , place them on your tables and get ready to party!